tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 We think that the primary function of positioning is for the market - for clients to better discover and hire you.
 But I’d argue that positioning is primarily for your own ego.
 It’s an inner game of figuring out who you feel comfortable being, more than a driver of clients.

 Specifically, many independent consultants are generalists - trying to find interesting,  senior work.
-They crave an escape from the narrow confines of 9-5.
-And it’s incredibly difficult to reconcile a narrow specialization with your quest to be a senior generalist.
+They crave an escape from the narrow confines of 9-5, and it’s incredibly difficult to reconcile a narrow specialization with your quest to be a senior generalist.
 This is a classic failure mode that I see time and time again: generalist indie consultants trying to fit themselves into a narrow positioning just to try and manufacture clients and in the process causing themselves stress, anxiety and ultimately burn out.

 This anxiety is real.
 Feeling the peer pressure and established wisdom pushing you down a path to specialize - despite the fact that it grinds against your identity.
 You feel like you “should” do it.
 But I’d argue that ***for most indie consultants***, you’d be better off leaning into your uniqueness and point of view as a way to generate senior clients consistently.